Last updated June 2026

 Metric

-GA in 5 months · bundled with Premium · Rovo Studio for custom AI without code
+GA in 5 months · no-code agents · bundled into Premium

 AI Automations Pricing